 Claire fumbled for her cell phone again.
 “Aaron, it’s Claire again.
 Sorry to bother you again but you won’t believe it… I seriously think I found the house!
 It’s on 4700 Lucas Avenue… hello?
 Aaron?”
 The phone beeped at her.
 “No reception.
 Fantastic,” she said.
 She put it back in her pocket.

 Claire walked around, familiarizing herself with the layout.
 Several large cans with old-fashioned, weathered labels were sitting in an open pantry on the left side.
-Reasonably new bedding was folded up neatly on the twin-sized bed on the right side.
+Reasonably new bedding was folded neatly on the right side of the twin-sized bed.

 “Ouch!” she yelled.
 Her voice echoed off the walls after she walked straight into a nightstand where an unlit camping lantern sat and crashed to the floor in her sudden movement.